mystrygrdn/mystrygrdn/README.md

-# Hello, I'm Darlene Asalui! 👋
+# Hello, I'm Darlene! 👋

 I recently graduated with a degree in Information Systems.
 I love web development and enjoy building clean, friendly, and responsive websites.